ids/cluster-builder/README.md

 * Default linux kernel is 3.10.x
 * Use __packer centric__ approach for provisioning, VM OVA based nodes are ready to be added to the clusters
 * Time synchronization of all the cluster nodes is done as part of the deployment process, and __chronyd__ or __ntpd__ services are configured and verified.
-* Deployments can include configurable options for log shipping to ELK, using logstash.
 * Metrics are enabled (a configurable option), and cAdvisor/node-exporter options are available for deployment in support of Prometheus/Grafana monitoring.
 Heapster provides metrics to the Kubernetes Dashboard, though additional metric capture platforms can be added as required.
-* Remote API and TLS certificates are installed and configured on Docker CE deployments.

 > Note that all details pertaining to the above exist within this codebase.
 The cluster-builder starts with the distribution iso file in the initial [node-packer](node-packer) phase, and everything from the initial __kickstart__ install through to the final __ansible playbook__ are documented within the _IaC_ codebase.